ArcadeHustle/WatermelonPapriumDump/README.md

 Spansion GL064N Series Flash (BGA48)<br>
 https://www.cypress.com/file/202426/download<br>

-Reading the Spansion flash should be possible with a standard Universal Programmer, and the appropriate adapter. https://www.aliexpress.com/item/32820731419.html<br>
+Reading the Spansion flash is confirmed to be possible with a standard Universal Programmer, and the appropriate adapter.
+Your adapter must also support the flash algorithm.
+We had to purchase an RT809H for example, because our Top3000 did not properly support reading the chip. https://www.aliexpress.com/item/32820731419.html<br>
 https://www.aliexpress.com/item/32978614065.html<br>